Other Functions

 TOP

-The TOP function gets the first non-NULL value using the first parameter as the sort criterion.
+The TOP function sorts the records using the first parameter as the sort criterion, then returns the first non-null value of the second parameter assessed on the first row (lowest sort value) of the sorted list..
 The function returns NULL if there are no records in the table or if values found for the second parameter are NULL.

 TOP(<Parameter_1>,<Parameter_2>)